-SchoolTutoring Academy’s tutoring programs for Merrick students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Merrick, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Residents of Merrick will attend the Merrick Union Free School District (MUFSD) for primary education, and then Bellmore-Merrick Central High School District (BMCHSD) for secondary education.
 Each district provides instruction that is developmentally appropriate and adheres to the requirements set forth through the New York State Education Department (NYSED).
 Through the Common Core State Standards (CCSS), the primary and secondary curricula meets federal and state goals to ensure each child is literate in all subject matter, as well as competent with numbers and computations.
 The ultimate objective of each district is to prepare students for post-secondary educational and employment opportunities.

 Educating Our Parents: Understanding the Merrick District Curriculum

 In elementary school, the curriculum focuses on establishing fundamental knowledge in each subject.
 During middle school, the curriculum transitions from fundamentals to more complex work.
 The district allows sixth graders to take pre-algebra if they show advanced skills and offers remedial instruction for students struggling in math and language arts.
 At each high school, students have many chances to prepare for life beyond twelfth grade among choices ranging from college preparatory courses to specialized career-related courses.